mistyk/inavradar-ESP32/README.md

 $ pip install esptool
 ```

-Download the air-to-air test firmware from the [testing folder](https://github.com/espressif/esptool/testing/)
+Download the air-to-air test firmware from the [testing folder](https://github.com/mistyk/inavradar-ESP32/testing/)
 and extract it.
 Run this command to flash it onto your ESP32 LoRa module:
 ```
 $ esptool.py --port /dev/tty.SLAB_USBtoUART write_flash -z --flash_mode dio 0x1000 bootloader_dio_40m.bin 0x8000 default.bin 0xe000 boot_app0.bin 0x10000 firmware.bin
 ```
-You may change the port to match your operating system.
+You may change the --port to match your operating system.
+If you are using Windows check the [device manager](https://github.com/mistyk/inavradar-ESP32/docs/devManager.png).

 ## Contact
 [Facebook Group](https://www.facebook.com/groups/360607501179901/)